 The college will provide the following documentation for the Department and College Review Committees, which will be included in the candidate's professional file:

-In an attempt to chart ongoing teaching performance, student evaluations shall be administered and compiled by an impartial third party.
-Student evaluations shall be collected for every course for tenure-track faculty.
-The staff in the dean’s office will place copies of all evaluations into the professional file for tenure-track faculty members before they are sent to the chairs for distribution to the faculty.
-The requirements for student evaluation for tenured faculty are found under Post-Tenure Review found in this document.

 An evaluation report by the peer review committee summarizing the teaching materials for a sample of representative courses taught by the faculty member since the last tenure evaluation or for the last five years for a candidate being promoted from associate professor to professor.

+Any previous peer, department, and college reviews.

 The burden of proof that a candidate is deserving of promotion and tenure lies with the candidate.
 The candidate is responsible for seeing that his/her professional file and portfolio reflects his/her contributions to the college and university.

+In an attempt to chart ongoing teaching performance, student evaluations shall be administered and compiled in a confidential online program.
+Student evaluations shall be compiled for every course for tenure-track faculty.
+Candidates are responsible for placing their evaluations in their professional file.
+The requirements for student evaluation for tenured faculty are found under Post-Tenure Review found in this document.

 Timetable for the Promotion and Tenure Review Processes